bevacqua/dragula/readme.markdown

 - `gu-transit` is added to the source element when its mirror image is dragged.
 It just adds opacity to it.
 - `gu-mirror` is added to the mirror image.
 It handles fixed positioning and `z-index` _(and removes any prior margins on the element)_.
 Note that the mirror image is appended to the `mirrorContainer`, not to its initial container.
 Keep that in mind when styling your elements with nested rules, like `.list .item { padding: 10px; }`.
 - `gu-hide` is a helper class to apply `display: none` to an element.

-Note that these rules must be available to your document.
-You can do so by  including [`dist/dragula.css`][12] or [`dist/dragula.min.css`][13] in your document.
-You could also include their content in your own stylesheet, in order to reduce HTTP requests.

 # Contributing